Miguelarial/Miguelarial/README.md

 # 💫 About Me:
 👋 Hi, I'm Mike Chibuzo Arihalam!
-Certified in Oracle Cloud Infrastructure, I blend skills from cybersecurity, marketing, and customer service to craft secure cloud solutions.
+Certified in Azure, I blend skills from cybersecurity, marketing, and customer service to craft secure cloud solutions.
 With a diverse professional background and fluency in English and Italian, I'm passionate about innovation and collaboration in the tech landscape.
 Let's connect!

 ## 🌐 Socials: